 Applications will be considered:

 - from a UMass Amherst faculty, staff or student who is the corresponding or primary author.
-Emeriti are eligible if the research was completed while they were still affiliated with the university;
+Faculty (including Emeriti), staff and students are eligible if the research was completed while they were still affiliated with the university;

 - for scholarly peer-reviewed journal articles, chapters or contributions to peer-reviewed scholarly monographs (not textbooks) or scholarly peer-reviewed monographs;